cyberspacecpa/PML/pmlWU.md

 Class A corresponds to the specified execution of the exercise, while the other 4 classes correspond to common mistakes.

-**Project Goal:** To use data from the accelerometers on the belt, forearm, arm, and dumbell of the 6 partipants to build an optimal model that predicts the classification
+**Project Goal:** To use data from the accelerometers on the belt, forearm, arm, and dumbbell of the 6 partipants to build an optimal model that predicts the classification
 (A-E) of how well (i.e., correctly or incorrectly) the participants lift weights.

 **Project Stategy:** Build the model using the standard model building methodology